fatcatdog/website_guts/src/pages/articles/2017-11-22-cable-companies/index.md

 The Forth Call

 I called to cancel Cable to cut our internet bill in half.
 I was transferred to Spectrum’s “Try not persuade them to cancel and up-sell them new and exciting cable/internet/phone package”.
 Just a great conversation with Spectrum, “But how are you going to watch TV?”.
-I was told I would have to go to Spectrum’s store near W 96th st to complete the transaction and not get billed for a $200 piece of hardware.
+I was told I would have to go to Spectrum’s store near W 96th St. to complete the transaction and not get billed for a $200 piece of hardware.

 The Final Countdown